 Conduct a regular survey to know if they are facing problems while working, this is a great help to know what expectations your employees secretly hold with you.
 As it says that highly productive employees cannot perform in an unhealthy environment for longer.

 Some employees act difficult because they are not aware of the cost involved.
 This type of difficult employee is not much difficult to handle.
 All they need is to know what impacts their behavior on their appraisals including the penalties they may get entitled to.
 This may sound like a school-type thing and bring them on track by scaring with punishments but works.

 Talk to them in person or issue a showcased letter to them.
 Give them a certain time or task to show appropriate and acceptable behavior at the workplace.

 Bear in mind that as a manager you are accountable to handle difficult employees along with other organizational tasks.
 However, it doesn’t mean that you get carried away while dealing with them and lost your own sense of direction.
-If your stats show that even after trials, that an employee is not displaying improvement or unwilling to change, take a needed step.
+If your stats show that even after trials, that an employee is not displaying improvement or is unwilling to change, take a needed step.

 You cannot afford to keep a disturbing environment at the workplace due to a hopeless employee.
-This may call you to resign them from a specific task or even process termination of such employee.
+This may call you to resign them from a specific task or even process the termination of such an employee.
 Managing unmanageable often serves as an example for others for communicating limits to observe in an organization.
 This keeps a fair and healthy environment at the workplace.

 Apart from the ways to deal with your difficult human resource, it may require a high level of patience and skills.
 Just remember that you aim to bring a solution to the aforesaid issue for keeping a progressive and productive workplace environment.
 Avoid being personal, frustrated, or getting angry on sorting on how to deal with difficult employees and maintain your professional protocols as a leader.